Topics Map > Facilities

 For larger ensembles, we use the three installed robot cameras (front, side, and back) and two remote cameras, if necessary and available.
 If appropriate we can put a live operator on one remote.
 The other remote camera is generally set up in a static “home” wide shot, which frees up the front robot camera to get a wider array of shots, including closeups.
 The shot selection and camera operation are coordinated by the switcher operator using their own artistic and technical judgment, though we welcome and appreciate the input of the performer or conductor.
 This requires a dress rehearsal (in show order).
 Titles (not movements) can be displayed on the lower–third at the beginning of each piece, if title information is provided to the production crew at least a week prior to dress rehearsal.

 This is a dynamic production aesthetic, and a shot caller with a marked-up score is required so shot selection and cutting can better reflect the performance.
 The shot caller is a conducting graduate student that has worked in conjunction with the conductor/performer to decide what shots are desired and where they should be used, and this is notated in a score.
 All three robot cameras are used, one remote camera in a static front shot, and one with a live operator.
-Details of camera shots, cue list, run of show, and titles should be provided to the production crew no less than 2 weeks prior to the rehearsal.
+Details of camera shots, cue list, run of show, and titles should be provided to the technical director no less than 2 weeks prior to the rehearsal.
 A rehearsal for technical setup and an dress rehearsal (in show order) is required.